chef-boneyard/windows/README.md

 - `interactive_enabled` - (Allow task to run interactively or non-interactively.
 Requires user and password.)
 - `day` - For monthly or weekly tasks, the day(s) on which the task runs.
 (MON - SUN, *, 1 - 31)
 - `unescape_command` - Allow chef to unescape the command, ie. replace *\"* by *"*. (defaults to true - this is a temporary migration attribute)
+- `schtasks_compatibility` - Allow chef to replace command's single quotes by double quotes - like schtasks does. (defaults to true - this is a temporary migration attribute)

 #### Examples